InsightsByIvy/Analysing-Scam-Patterns-in-Ethereum-Transactions/README.md

-# Analysing-Scam-Patterns-in-Ethereum-Transactions
+# Analysing Scam Patterns in Ethereum Transactions

 ## Overview
-This project aims to analyze Ethereum blockchain transactions to identify patterns associated with scam or fraudulent activity.
-Using public datasets and the Etherscan API, the project explores transaction behaviors, highlights suspicious addresses, and demonstrates basic compliance analytics techniques.
+This project analyses Ethereum blockchain transactions to identify patterns associated with scam or fraudulent activity.
+The initial goal was to use up-to-date and reliable scam address data via the Etherscan API.
+However, due to the lack of accessible, recent, and labeled scam address data through public APIs, the project pivoted to using curated Kaggle datasets.
+This approach enables deeper exploration of transaction behaviors, highlights suspicious addresses, and demonstrates foundational compliance analytics techniques.

 ## Objectives
-Collect and organize Ethereum transaction data, including known scam addresses.
+- **Initial Approach: API-Based Data Collection**
+  - Attempted to gather scam addresses and transaction data using public APIs (e.g., Etherscan).
+  - Intended workflow:
+    - Fetch scam addresses from blacklists.
+    - Check activity and transaction data via API calls.

+  **Challenges:**
+  - Most public scam address lists are outdated and not recently active.
+  - Difficulty obtaining recent, labeled scam data through APIs.
+  - API rate limits and incomplete data hindered large-scale analysis.

+- **Pivot to Kaggle Datasets**
+  - Adopted curated, labeled, and often more recent scam address data from Kaggle.
+  - Kaggle datasets include transaction-level details, are easier to work with offline, and are not subject to API rate limits.

+- **Analysis Goals**
-Explore and visualize transaction patterns.
+  - Explore and visualize transaction patterns.

-Identify features that may indicate fraudulent or suspicious activity.
+  - Identify features indicative of fraudulent or suspicious activity.

-Lay the groundwork for future compliance or scam-detection models.
+  - Lay the groundwork for future compliance or scam-detection models.

 ## Data Sources
-Kaggle Ethereum Datasets: For historical transactions and labeled fraud data.
+- **Kaggle Ethereum Datasets:** For historical transactions and labeled fraud data.

-Etherscan API: For live and historical transaction data.
+- **Etherscan API:** Used for supplementary live and historical transaction data (where possible).

-Public scam address lists (e.g., EtherScamDB, EthScamCheck).
+- **Public Scam Address Lists:** (e.g., EtherScamDB, EthScamCheck) for reference and cross-validation.

-Powered by Etherscan.io APIs.
+*Powered by Etherscan.io APIs and Kaggle datasets.*

 ## Project Structure
 text